Active platform features

 ## Subsections

 * [**Alerting**](/features/active-platform-features/alerting.md) — the platform watches each entity for failed jobs, failed data-quality tests, backwards-incompatible schema changes, and externally-injected distribution anomalies.
-Open and resolved alerts surface on the **Alerts** section in the navigation pane (with **All / My Objects / Dependents** tabs) and on each entity's own Alerts tab.
+The **Alerts** section in the navigation pane (with **All / My Objects / Dependents** tabs) lists **open** alerts only; resolved history is read on each entity's own Alerts tab.
 Auto-resolution and per-entity halt configuration shape the queue size; the lifecycle and cleanup rules are the operator-relevant detail.

 * [**Notifications**](/features/active-platform-features/notifications.md) — alerts route out of the platform via Slack incoming-webhook, generic webhook, and SMTP email.
 The user-facing description (which channels exist, what the operator gets, how to disable) lives here; the operator-side configuration keys (`notifications.*`, the PostgreSQL replication prerequisite, the Gmail SMTP example, the AlertManager inbound webhook) live on the platform's [configuration reference](/configuration-and-deployment/odd-platform.md#enable-alert-notifications).